gabysbrain/website/cv.markdown

 title: CV
 ---

-Visualization researcher with interest in visual analysis in multi-dimensional continuous spaces and understanding complex models.
+I am currently a visualization researcher with interest in visual analysis in multi-dimensional continuous spaces and understanding complex models.
+I have 20 years of experience in the technology industry.
+I am experienced in a variety of work environments from being full‑stack engineer, being a technical lead, to performing computer science research.
+I love learning about new technologies and how I can use them to create better software more easily.

 # Journal publications